knpuniversity/phpunit/knpu/tdd-in-practice.md

 ## Finishing getSpecification()

-Ok, test done!
-Let's write the code!
+Test done!
+Let's write some code!
 Start in `Dinosaur`: I'll add a `__construct()` method with a `$genus = 'Unknown` argument  and `$isCarnivorous = false`.
 Add these two properties to the class.
 I'll go to Command -> Generate - or press Command+N on a Mac - and select "ORM Annotations" to add annotations above each method.
-We don't technically need those right now... but it'll save us time later.
+We don't technically need those right now... but it'll save time later.

 Down in the constructor, set both properties to their values.
 The default values for each argument match our first test.